Food Poisoning Lawyers in Salt Lake City

 - Increased risk of cardiovascular disease, high blood pressure, and kidney problems after recovering from food poisoning.

-Our team at Eisenberg, Cutt, Kendell & Olson is backed by decades of combined experience.
-Together, we have successfully secured over $400 million since opening our doors in 2000.
-We have helped victims across Utah secure the full and fair compensation entitled to them after being wrongfully harmed by a negligent third party, and we are prepared to do the same for you.
+Our firm is backed by decades of combined experience.
+Together, our trial lawyers have successfully secured over $400 million since opening our doors in 2000.
+We have helped victims across Utah secure the full and fair compensation they are entitled to from negligent third parties.